Turtel216/Beavieeer/README.md

   - `fold` - Reduces an array to a single value using a function.
 - **String Utilities**:
   - `lowercase` - Returns the lowercase equivalent of the original String
-  - `uppercase` - Returns the lowercase equivalent of the original String
+  - `uppercase` - Returns the uppercase equivalent of the original String
   - `trim` - Returns a String with leading and trailing white space removed
   - `replaceString` - Replaces all matches of a patterns with a String
   - `replaceN` - Replaces the first N matches of a patterns with a String